What's New in Innovation

 Business Transformation and Innovation Division

 The mission of Business Transformation and Innovation Division (BTID) is to actively engage in the future strategic vision of the Office of Trade (OT) to provide strong foundations of future technology investments which will facilitate, secure, and reduce costs related to the movement of cargo.
-Assessing and analyzing new technologies within the parameters of CBP’s business needs, providing a futuristic vision on products and software so that the agency can proactively pursue changes in the technical environment.
+BTID focuses on assessing and analyzing new technologies within the parameters of CBP’s business needs, and providing a futuristic vision on products and software so that the agency can proactively pursue advancements in the technical environment.

 Proofs of Concept

-CBP's OT, Trade Transformation Office (TTO), BTID develops proofs of concept (POC) with trade partners serving on the Customs Operations Advisory Committee (COAC).
-A POC is a short assessment used to demonstrate the feasibility of a specific concept or theory, utilizing a fail fast methodology.
-At the completion of a proof of concept, a 360 degree assessment is completed, evaluating four primary areas: Legal, Policy, Technical, and Operational.
+BTID develops blockchain proofs of concept (POC) with trade partners serving on the Customs Operations Advisory Committee (COAC).
+A POC is a short assessment used to demonstrate the feasibility of a specific concept or theory utilizing a fail fast methodology.
+At the completion of a proof of concept, a 360-degree assessment is completed, evaluating four primary areas: Legal, Policy, Technical, and Operational.

 Completed Proofs of Concept

 In September 2018, CBP conducted the North American Free Trade Agreement/Central America Free Trade Agreement (NAFTA/CAFTA) POC, which tested the application of blockchain technology for the entry summary submission process for NAFTA/CAFTA entries.
-Read the complete assessment and report of the NAFTA/CAFTA POC to read more.
+Select the complete assessment and report of the NAFTA/CAFTA POC to read more.